 My practice is inclusive and warmly welcoming to LGBTQ+ clients, people from racialised communities, those navigating cross-cultural identities, and anyone dealing with religious shifts or spiritual disillusionment.

-My clients have included climate scientists, lawyers, teachers, restaurateurs, PhD students, people working in finance, data, AI and the arts — from their mid-twenties to their fifties.
-What they tend to have in common isn't their job title — it's the feeling of carrying something they haven't been able to put down.
+My clients have included climate scientists, lawyers, teachers, restaurateurs, PhD students, people working in finance, data, AI and the arts - from their early-twenties to their seventies.
+What they tend to have in common isn’t their job title - it’s the feeling of carrying something they haven’t been able to put down.

 Why I Do This Work